 Foods that Help Prevent Inflammation

-Expressly, many studies on cognitive function deterioration and preventive drugs have widely accepted the theory that a significant cause of cognitive dysfunction in brain nerve cell death is due to persistent exogenous stress or accumulation of oxidants, which lead to mental function deterioration and consequent brain diseases, such as dementia.
+Many studies on cognitive function deterioration and preventive drugs have widely accepted the theory that a significant cause of cognitive dysfunction in brain nerve cell death is due to persistent exogenous stress or accumulation of oxidants, which lead to mental function deterioration and consequent brain diseases, such as dementia.

 After extended use, these synthetic drugs show adverse side effects, such as vomiting, hand tremors, and heart disease.